 Cadence shrugged.
 “I said I had a lead.
 Didn’t say what kinda lead.”

-Carl stormed forward without a thought.
+Carl stormed forwards without a thought.
 “So what’s the deal, Fortuna?
 Can’t send out a normal invitation?”
-He side glanced at the empty bar.
+He side-glanced at the empty bar.
 “At least invite us to a place that’s actually staffed.
 Where’s the bartender?”